aheze/Find-Website-Old/README.md

 # FindWebsite
-Official website of Find app
+Official website of Find app.
+It's currently a terrible, text-only website... but web dev is on my list of things to learn.